base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-size/hardhat-profiling-size.md

 ## Setting up the Hardhat Contract Sizer plugin

 Hardhat Contract Sizer is a community-developed plugin that enables the profiling of smart contract by printing the size of your smart contracts in the terminal.
 This is helpful during development since it allows you to immediately identify potential issues with the size of your smart contracts.
-Keep in mind that the [maximum size of a smart contract in Ethereum] is 24KB.
+Keep in mind that the [maximum size of a smart contract in Ethereum] is 24 KiB.

 To install, run `npm install -D hardhat-contract-sizer`.